 Well there we have it.
 Beautiful images and great words.
 It’s rather surprising to find out that Bill only recently (in relative terms) began shooting film.
 His body of work to date is stunning to say the least.

 I’m a huge fan of chrome being shot on black and white; and when it happens to be chrome on beautiful old cars and motorcycles, my own desire to go out and shoot is sometimes difficult to temper with the realities of life.
 I hope that Bill keeps shooting and sharing, regardless of what it does to my libidinous desire to shoot film!

-We’ll be back soon, watch this space!
+I’ll be back soon, watch this space!